What is Bilaxy?

-Bilaxy’s domicile country is unclear.
+Bilaxy is a centralized cryptocurrency exchange that has been active since April 2018.
+Its domicile country is unclear.
 This is not a red flag per se, but we recommend all visitors to be careful and form their own opinion on whether Bilaxy is a legitimate exchange or not.
 The exchange is available in English and Chinese, so a reasonable assumption is that Bilaxy’s domicile country is either China or Hong Kong.
-While the country of origin of an exchange is never a guarantee of its quality, we note that also the world leading exchanges Binance and KuCoin have their headquarters in Hong Kong.

 At this exchange, you can trade a number of different altcoins (many very unknown), against the ETH.
 There is however no fiat currency trading.
 The fact that there are so many different unknown altcoins listed actually seems to be this exchange’s unique selling point and part of the purpose of existence.